tomvalorsa/python-course/session-3.md

 For the following questions assume `D = {"name":"Alex", "age":27, "height":158}`

-- How would you reassign the value associated with the key `"name"` to "John"?
+- How would you change the value associated with the key `"name"` from "Alex" to "John"?
 - How would you add the key-value pair `{"graduate":True}` to the dictionary `D`?
 - What would `list(D.keys())` look like?